open/close all folders

 - Nerd Glasses: Subverted.
 After he turns out to be with Orochimaru, these turn into Four Eyes, Zero Soul.
 They turn back into this following his Heel–Face Turn.

 - Nigh-Invulnerability: He has medical jutsu to speed his healing.
 And Orochimaru's regenerative powers to speed it up some more.
 And Karin's Uzumaki cells to speed it up some more.
+And Kimimaro's Kaguya cells to speed it up some more and give himself a skeleton harder than steel.
 And Suigetsu's ability to turn into liquid and absorb any non-lightning physical attack harmlessly.
 And Sage Mode, which means his body is now impossibly durable and his heightened senses make him even better at dodging than he was before.
 Theoretically, Dragon Sage Kabuto is more difficult to deal lasting physical harm to than Tobi or the real Madara.

-- Not-So-Harmless Villain: He seemed to be a not very good Chunin candidate, but after he's revealed to be Orochimaru's right-hand man, he's shown to be a Jonin-level medical ninja.
+- He seemed to be a not very good Chunin candidate, but after he's revealed to be Orochimaru's right-hand man, he's shown to be a Jonin-level medical ninja.

 - Also has a case of All Your Powers Combined with his Sage Mode use of the Sound elite's powers.